 Thankfully, there are a lot of valuable resources that are free or will help you lower your overall costs.
 To begin, conduct an online search to see whether your state university extension provides resources for landscape design.
-For example, the University of Minnesota Extension Landscape design webpage connects people with landscape professionals, master gardeners, and students or alumni who may charge less for their work as they build their portfolios.
+This might include connecting people with landscape professionals, master gardeners and students or alumni who may charge less for their work as they build their portfolios.
 Such websites can also provide resources for selecting plant material.
-Extension servies or university arboretums may also offer design seminars at a very affordable fee, taught be well-respected lanscape design professionals or university faculty members.
+Extension services or university arboretums may also offer design seminars at a very affordable fee, taught be well-respected landscape design professionals or university faculty members.

-Other great resources are available at your local library.
+Other great resources when landscaping on a budget are available at your local library.
 Books and magazines contain DIY plans and planting guides that are appropriate for your plant hardiness zone.
 And if you're a classroom-style learner, many communities offer a variety of gardening classes.

 Once you have a plan in place, you can consider saving money by implementing the design in phases.
 Not only can you spread out your expenditures, but also you can take advantage of any promotions or season-end sales.
 If you plan to do some or most of the physical labor, a phased installation allows a more manageable amount of time to complete the work as time allows.